-Net available liquidity: \$151.6 million as at December 31, 2016 for Quebecor at the corporate level, consisting of \$1.6 million in cash and cash equivalents and \$150.0 million in available unused revolving credit facilities.
+Net available liquidity: \$123.2 million as at December 31, 2017 for Quebecor at the corporate level, consisting of \$0.8 million in bank indebtedness and \$124.0 million in available unused revolving credit facilities.

-Consolidated debt (long-term debt plus bank indebtedness): \$5.69 billion at December 31, 2016, a \$203.1 million decrease compared with December 31, 2015; \$145.0 million net unfavourable variance in assets and liabilities related to derivative financial instruments (see "Financing activities" above).
+Consolidated debt (long-term debt plus bank indebtedness): \$5.54 billion at December 31, 2017, a \$150.2 million decrease compared with December 31, 2016; \$251.0 million net unfavourable variance in assets and liabilities related to derivative financial instruments (see "Financing activities" above).

-Consolidated debt essentially consisted of Videotron's \$3.17 billion debt (\$3.28 billion at December 31, 2015); TVA Group's \$69.1 million debt (\$73.0 million at December 31, 2015); Quebecor Media's \$2.41 billion debt (\$2.48 billion at December 31, 2015); and Quebecor's \$30.6 million debt (\$56.3 million at December 31, 2015).
+• Consolidated debt essentially consisted of Videotron's \$3.27 billion debt (\$3.17 billion at December 31, 2016); TVA Group's \$62.6 million debt (\$69.1 million at December 31, 2016); Quebecor Media's \$1.98 billion debt (\$2.41 billion at December 31, 2016); and Quebecor's \$225.7 million debt (\$30.6 million at December 31, 2016).

-As at December 31, 2016, minimum principal payments on long-term debt in the coming years are as follows:
+As at December 31, 2017, minimum principal payments on long-term debt in the coming years are as follows:

+Table 10

-Table 10Minimum principal payments on Quebecor's long-term debt12 months ending December 31(in millions of Canadian dollars)
+Minimum principal payments on Quebecor's long-term debt

+12 months ending December 31

+(in millions of Canadian dollars)

-Total \$ 5,700.8
+Total \$ 5,572.1

-2022 and thereafter 4,296.0
+2023 and thereafter 3,852.1

+2022 1,050.2

-2021 834.5
+2021 1.4

-2020 442.5
+2020 414.5

-2019 56.8
+2019 233.5

-2018 19.2

-2017 \$ 51.8
+2018 \$ 20.4

-Quebecor may (but are under no obligation to) from time to time seek to retire or purchase its outstanding securities including debentures in open market purchases, privately negotiated transactions or otherwise.
+From time to time, Quebecor may (but is under no obligation to) seek to retire or purchase its outstanding securities, including debentures, in open market purchases, privately negotiated transactions, or otherwise.
 Such repurchases, if any, will depend on its liquidity position and requirements, prevailing market conditions, contractual restrictions and other factors.
 The amounts involved may be material.

-The weighted average term of Quebecor's consolidated debt was approximately 6.1 years as of December 31, 2016 (6.1 years pro forma the partial redemption of January 5, 2017), compared with 7.0 years at December 31, 2015.
-After taking into account the hedging instruments, the debt consisted of approximately 83.2% fixed-rate debt (79.6% pro forma the partial redemption of January 5, 2017), compared with 82.5% at December 31, 2015, and 16.8% floating-rate debt (20.4% pro forma the partial redemption of January 5, 2017), compared with 17.5% at December 31, 2015.
+The weighted average term of Quebecor's consolidated debt was approximately 5.9 years as of December 31, 2017 (6.1 years as of December 31, 2016).
+After taking into account hedging instruments, at December 31, 2017 the debt consisted of approximately 84.7% fixed-rate debt (83.2% at December 31, 2016) and 15.3% floating-rate debt (16.8% at December 31, 2016).

-Management of the Corporation believes that cash flows and available sources of financing should be sufficient to cover committed cash requirements for capital investments, working capital, interest payments, debt repayments, pension plan contributions, share repurchases and dividend payments (or reduction of paid-up capital by Quebecor Media).
+Management of the Corporation believes that cash flows and available sources of financing should be sufficient to cover committed cash requirements for capital investments, working capital, interest payments, income tax payments, debt repayments, pension plan contributions, share repurchases, dividend payments to shareholders, and payment of dividends (or distributions) to non-controlling interest.
 The Corporation believes it will be able to meet future debt maturities, which are staggered over the coming years.

 Pursuant to its financing agreements, the Corporation is required to maintain certain financial ratios and comply with certain financial covenants.
 The key indicators listed in those financing agreements include debt service coverage ratio and debt ratio (long-term debt over adjusted operating income).
-At December 31, 2016, the Corporation was in compliance with all required financial ratios and restrictive covenants in its financing agreements.
+At December 31, 2017, the Corporation was in compliance with all required financial ratios and restrictive covenants in its financing agreements.